clinical-genomics-uppsala/poirot_rd_wgs/docs/softwares.md

 ---

 ## fix_mt_gt
-A script that postprocesses the GATK mitochondrial mutect2 VCF that has been run througj .
-It looks for GT fielsd that have more than two entries (e.g. '0/././1, or '0/1/./.' etc) and converts them to '0/1' as some tools can not parse the vcf when the GT field has missing alleles and is > 2.
+A script that postprocesses the GATK mitochondrial normalised mutect2 VCF.
+It looks for GT fields that have more than two entries (e.g. '0/././1, or '0/1/./.' etc) and converts them to '0/1' as some tools can not parse the vcf when the GT field has missing alleles and has more than two allele fields.

 ### :snake: Rule